 - Enable this mode and click on the select position button, which will forward you to the frontend of your website.

 - Use left click to select the position on non-clickable elements and right-click to choose clickable elements like links.
-You can use left-click on links if you want to navigate on your site.
+You can use left-click on links to navigate on your site.

 - Once an element is selected, you should be forwarded to the placement page again, and the selector should be written into the appropriate field.